jupyterhub/jupyterhub-deploy-hpc/batchspawner-xsedeoauth-sshtunnel-sdsccomet/README.md

 See the docstrings and comments in the files for more details

 I have some undefined variables in the files that start with `CONF_` for sensible configuration details I removed.

+## Network setup

+A key configuration element for spawners launching remote Jupyter Notebooks is making the right ports available.

+* `batchspawner` automatically takes care of communicating to the Jupyter Notebooks running remotely the IP address of the Jupyterhub server, I setup the Jupyterhub instance so that it accepts incoming connections from all Comet computing nodes.
+* The Jupyter Notebooks also need to be able to communicate with Jupyterhub on port 8081, for this I setup a SSH tunnel, the easiest way is to create a `tunnelbot` user that has no shell access but can only setup tunnels.
+Then dump the private RSA key of this user into the SLURM job, this way once the job starts, we can create a local tunnel and make the 8081 port of Jupyterhub instance available locally to the Comet computing node.